-All the configuration related to Workbench (settings, IDE related variables, perspectives, history, imported projects, etc.) are saved as metadata in a specific location which is named Workspace.
+All the configurations related to Workbench (settings, IDE related variables, perspectives, history, imported projects, etc.) are saved as metadata in a specific location which is named Workspace.
 The workspace folder is also the default location where new projects are saved.

 - Workspace Trunk (located at C:\ChibiStudio\workspace_trunk), which could be to try trunk new features.

-Additionally there is an other workspace:
+Additionally, there is another workspace:

-In Eclipse, Workspace and workbench are different terms for different concepts: The workbench is the Eclipse main window, The workspace is a directory that holds information about workbench like the projects you work on, as well as the Eclipse preferences (from layout to behaviour).
+In Eclipse, Workspace and workbench are different terms for different concepts: The workbench is the Eclipse main window, The workspace is a directory that holds information about workbench like the projects you work on, as well as the Eclipse preferences (from layout to behavior).
 For more information you could refer to Eclipse documentation.